Dark Energy Survey Year 3 Results: Redshift Calibration of the Weak Lensing Source Galaxies: Characterization of Sources of Uncertainty in Photometric n(z)

 Fig.~\ref{fig:redshiftsamples_meanz3sdir} shows the distribution of mean redshift values predicted by \sdirmfwz for each of the samples \SPC, \PC, \SC; which we find to be generally in agreement.
 We find a lower mean redshift for samples coming from \SC, while samples from \SPC and \PC agree very well with each other.
 This is in agreement with \cite{Alarcon2020}, which finds \texttt{PAUS+COSMOS} to be unbiased compared to spectra, but finds \texttt{COSMOS2015} to be systematically biased towards lower redshifts.

 The small differences between SPC and PC (Fig.~\ref{fig:redshiftsamples_meanz3sdir} and \ref{fig:redshiftsamples_sompz}) show that our best photometric redshift and spectroscopic redshift information produce $n(z)$ samples that are largely in agreement.
 We check for additional robustness using the \SPCMB sample, to test the impact of the faintest galaxies whose redshift information is dominated by \C. We find the $\zbar$ shift between \SPCMB and \SPC to be smaller than $\sim 0.006$, adding confidence that our faintest galaxies, for which we do not have redundant redshift information, are not significantly biasing our mean redshift.
 This test is limited in that the applied bias as a function of magnitude (described in \S \ref{sec:data}) is inferred from the available overlap between S, P and C, which is limited for faint galaxies.
 Fig. \ref{fig:redshiftsamples_sompz} shows the difference in $\zbar$ values between several samples: \SPC, \PC, \SC, \C, \SPCMB; and the average $\zbar$ value of \SPC, \PC and \SC.
 The size of the offset in mean redshift due to using these different underlying redshift samples, as shown in Fig. \ref{fig:redshiftsamples_sompz}, illustrates the value of additional follow-up spectroscopic and narrow-band photometric observational campaigns.
-As shown in Fig. \ref{fig:barsummary}, this uncertainty is a significant contributor to our overall error budget, however we find a smaller uncertainty due to this effect than \cite{KidsDEScomb}, who report mean offsets due to varying the redshift sample of $[0.014, -0.053, -0.020, -0.035]$ (see their table 1) in a reanalysis of the Dark Energy Survey's Year 1 analysis \cite{Hoyle2018}.
-We attribute these differences to uncertainty on their method when applied to few-band data, as indicated by systematic offsets of 0.01–0.03 found in their MICE2 simulated analysis (see their appendix), with spectroscopic selection effects primarily responsible.
-In this work, we mitigate these with the inclusion of multi-band data from the Deep Fields and by creating redshift samples that are complete.
+As shown in Fig. \ref{fig:barsummary}, this uncertainty is a significant contributor to our overall error budget, however we find a smaller uncertainty due to this effect than \cite{KidsDEScomb}, who report mean offsets due to varying the redshift sample of $[0.014, -0.053, -0.020, -0.035]$ (see their table 1) in a reanalysis of the Dark Energy Survey's Year 1 analysis \citep*{Hoyle2018}.
+An important difference in analyses that acts as a caveat to any direct comparison of our work with \cite{KidsDEScomb} is the different selection of source galaxies we apply, in particular the faint magnitude cut $i<23.5$ discussed in Section~\ref{sec:data} and motivated largely to reduce effects from redshift biases in \texttt{COSMOS2015} photometric redshifts.
+Subject to this caveat, we attribute the differences between our uncertainty found here and their reported values to increased statistical and systematic uncertainty of their method when applied to few-band data, as indicated by systematic offsets of 0.01–0.03 found in their MICE2 simulated analysis (see their appendix), with spectroscopic selection effects primarily responsible.
+In this work, we mitigate these effects with the inclusion of multi-band data from the Deep Fields and by creating redshift samples that are complete.
 The use of a larger number of bands on its own is likely to significantly reduce the systematic error due to spectroscopic selection effects \citep{Masters2015,GruenBrimioulle2017,KidsSOM20}.